labgrid-project/labgrid/doc/configuration.rst

 NetworkInterface
 ~~~~~~~~~~~~~~~~
-A NetworkInterface resource describes a network adapter (such as Ethernet or
+A :any:`NetworkInterface` resource describes a network adapter (such as
-WiFi)
+Ethernet or WiFi)

 .. code-block:: yaml